-Refer to the cross sections in Section II for the subsurface layering determined by analysis of the seismic refraction survey data.
+Variations on the order of 1.5 feet may be encountered in the layer depth calculations due to the variability of the materials, degrees of weathering, and orientation of the structures.
+Refer to the following Cross Sections for the subsurface layering determined by analysis of the seismic refraction survey.
 The locations of the seismic surveys are depicted on the Site Plan in Section II.